ChrisOrgan/Covid_Analysis/README.md

                       a group.
                 - Regex (replace): `\1`
                     - The replacement is the group designated above.
+        - Using the package `ape` 5.3 (Paradis and Schliep 2019), we extracted the total path lengths (diagonals of the variance-covariance matrix) and the number of nodes along the paths.
         - Using the maximum likelihood (ML) algorithm in `BayesTraits` 3.0.1 (Pagel 1999; http://www.evolution.rdg.ac.uk/BayesTraitsV3.0.1/BayesTraitsV3.0.1.html),
           we estimated the parameters of the regression model above.